jnarendran/diskPacking/README.md

 ![600 disks with 6 mm radius defect arranged on a hemispherical surface](/img/600grains6mmDefect.png) Here is an example showing 600 disks with a 6 mm radius vacacny defect packed on a hemispherical surface with the highlighted disks being part of force chain networks.

 Both can also give you force chain and grain data for a range of grain values or defect sizes for a given number of simulation trials.
+A slight amount of randomness determined by the touch threshold allowed for statistics of force chain emergence.